simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 5. Enter your ICE server addresses (one per line).
 6. Tap **Save**.

 **Please note**: Unlike messaging relays (SMP servers), the configuration of WebRTC ICE servers is stored on the current device, not in the chat database.
-If you migrate the chat database to another device, you need to update this configuration.
+If you migrate your chat database to another device, you will need to manually update this configuration again.

 ### Always use relay